giantswarm/gitops-template/docs/add_mc.md

 # Add a new management cluster

-Follow the below instructions to add a new management cluster to this repository.
-You have to be poiting the right Management Cluster API before to start.
+Follow the instructions below to add a new management cluster to this repository.
+You have to be using the right Management Cluster API before to start.
 The instructions respect the [repository structure](./repo_structure.md).

 ## Export Management Cluster codename